What is the construction for?

 What's next for the site?

-In 2017, the District completed the Bear Creek Redwoods Preserve Plan, a long-term use and management plan for the Preserve.
-Stewardship actions, including habitat restoration, erosion reduction to protect the watershed, and cultural resources protection are given the highest priority.
-The Preserve Plan includes three new parking areas, new and reconstructed hiking and equestrian trails, and a multi-use trail connecting Lexington Basin to the Skyline-Summit Area, to be implemented in three phases over 20 years, to eventually open over 20 miles of trail, while at the same time retaining the unique character and resources of this portion of the “last great wilderness of the Santa Cruz Mountains".
+In 2017, Midpen completed the Bear Creek Redwoods Preserve Plan, a long-term use and management plan for the Preserve.
+Stewardship actions, including habitat restoration, erosion reduction to protect the watershed and cultural resources protection are given the highest priority.
+The Preserve Plan includes three new parking areas, new and reconstructed hiking and equestrian trails, and a multi-use trail connecting Lexington Basin to the Skyline-Summit Area, to be implemented in three phases over 20 years, to eventually open over 20 miles of trail, while at the same time retaining the character and resources of this majestic redwood forest with unique local history.